 Individual and relationship therapy

-You deserve to feel confident and calm, in mind and in body.
+You want to feel at ease, in mind and in body.

-Your body might be tired, but your mind can’t stop spinning.
-You use up your spoons to show up for others and hope that you'll feel supported in return but instead, you're still feeling anxious and lonely.
+Your body is tired and aching, but your mind can’t stop spinning.
+You use up your limited spoons to show up for others and hope that you'll feel supported in return.
+Instead, you're feeling anxious and lonely, again.
 Thoughts like "What if I need too much?” and "What's wrong with me?" gnaw at you.
-You might feel frustrated that negative past experiences get in the way of you feeling in control and present, whether you’re with a partner, at the doctors office, or trying to relax alone.
-You may want to cry or hide when thinking about bringing up hard conversations with loved ones about your changing needs, so for now, those needs go un-expressed and unmet.
-You know it’s time for some extra support and a fresh perspective.
+Upsetting memories and fears about the future get in the way of you feeling in control and present, whether you’re with a partner, at the doctors office again, or trying to take care of yourself alone.
+You want to hide when thinking about bringing up the necessary conversations with loved ones about your changing needs, so for now, those needs go un-expressed and unmet.

 Practice Specialities